 With a bit of discretion and conviction on the front end, many potential problems can be avoided.
 Many of the scandals we have read about could have been avoided if men in ministry had taken this issue seriously and set appropriate safeguards.

 Billy Graham knew that people sought to discredit his ministry.
 He therefore had another staff member go into his hotel room first every time he traveled to make sure there was no woman seeking to ensnare him and hurt the ministry he was doing for God.
 Some may have considered him old-fashioned or prude, but you never heard of any scandal in relation to Billy Graham!
-His care paid off and God’s name was tarnished.
+His care paid off and God’s name was not tarnished.